netobserv/documents/cncf/CNCF project - GTR.md

   * Describe the project’s resource requirements, including CPU, Network and Memory.

-Resource requirements highly depend on the cluster network topology: how many nodes and pods you have, how much traffic, etc. While eBPF ensures a minimal impact on workload performance, the generated network flows can represent a significant amount of data, which impact CPU, memory and bandwitdh.
+Resource requirements highly depend on the cluster network topology: how many nodes and pods you have, how much traffic, etc. While eBPF ensures a minimal impact on workload performance, the generated network flows can represent a significant amount of data, which impact nodes CPU, memory and bandwitdh.
 Some [recommendations](https://github.com/netobserv/network-observability-operator/blob/main/config/descriptions/ocp.md#resource-considerations) are provided, but your mileage may and will vary.
 Some statistics are documented [here](https://docs.redhat.com/en/documentation/openshift_container_platform/4.21/html/network_observability/configuring-network-observability-operators#network-observability-resource-recommendations_network_observability).

-Mitigating high resource requirements can be done in several ways, such as by increasing the sampling interval, adding filters, or considering whether to use Loki or not.
+Mitigating high resource requirements can be done in several ways, such as by increasing the sampling interval, adding filters, or considering whether or not to use Loki.
 More information [here](https://github.com/netobserv/network-observability-operator/tree/main?tab=readme-ov-file#configuration).

   * Describe the project’s storage requirements, including its use of ephemeral and/or persistent storage.